petervaro/pcd/README.md

 there is almost always a light and easy way to do things in Python, and that is exactly what `pcd` is offering.

-Anyway, enough of the abstract mumbo-jumbo, let's start talking about how it works, shall we?
+Anyway, enough of the abstract *mumbo-jumbo*, let's start talking about how it works, shall we?
 As usual, it is easier to understand what is going on via dead simple and dummy examples.